Purchase Smooth Cone Hops

 Some popular beer styles that make use of the Smooth Cone hop include Lager.

 Smooth Cone Hop Substitutions

 If the Smooth Cone hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Smooth Cone substitutions.

-Is Smooth Cone available as Cryo/Lupulin powder?
+Is Smooth Cone available in lupulin powder?